ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

 3. Refer to the lab 1 slides for more information.

 ## 2. Walkthrough

+The following walkthrough can also be found in this [GitHub Repository](https://github.com/cmput301-w26/lab-01/blob/main/lab-description.md).
+Fork this repository for the submission of the Lab exercise.

 1. Create a new `PetShop` project on Android Studio (File > New > New Project > Select "Empty Views Activity").